 THC Editorial Team October 19, 2021

 - What Is the Inner Child?

-According to inner-child therapists, individuals have an internal, emotional child-like state, or states, that harbors any unprocessed pain, neglect, or other harm related to trauma or dysfunction from their childhood.1 Professionals use inner-child therapy to help people connect to and communicate with their inner child and to process trauma or other maladaptive states.
+Inner child work is most often a therapeutic approach that focuses on addressing the emotional state of a person’s inner child.
+According to inner child therapists, individuals have an internal, emotional child-like state, or states, that harbors any unprocessed pain, neglect, or other harm related to trauma or dysfunction from their childhood.1 Professionals use inner child therapy to help people connect to and communicate with their inner child and to process trauma or other maladaptive states.
 Their overall goals are to help people heal from early traumatic events, fully integrate psychologically, and improve their general functioning as adults.